BuianovschiAlex/frontend-project-46/README.md

 ## Description

-<p><b>Difference generator</b> - a program which determines differences between two data structures, generates a report and format an output in different ways.
-It takes a JSON/YAML files as input and outputs as stylish/plain/json format.</p>
+#### Difference generator</b> - a program which determines differences between two data structures, generates a report and format an output in different ways.
+It takes a JSON/YAML files as input and outputs as stylish/plain/json format.

 ## Installation